apache/airflow/CONTRIBUTING.rst

 -   `Breeze Docker-based development environment <#breeze-development-environment>`_ that provides an end-to-end CI solution with all software dependencies covered.

-The table below summarizes differences between the two environments:
+The table below summarizes differences between the environments:

 ========================= ================================ ===================================== ========================================